 Types of Water in Pharmaceutical, Usage and Technique to Prepare

-Water is widely used in pharmaceuticals as an ingredient, solvent for processing, analytical reagents, and Manufacturing of pharmaceutical products.
+Water is widely used in pharmaceuticals as an ingredient, solvent for processing, analytical reagent, and in the manufacturing of pharmaceutical products.
 So, according to pharmacopeia, different types of water are recommended as per the official book and chapter <1231>.

-Note: Information in this Article doesn’t change the existing guidelines and regulations.
-It helps users to understand or cover pharmaceutical water usage. for more information read USP chapter <1231>.
+Note: Information in this article doesn’t change the existing guidelines and regulations.
+It helps users understand pharmaceutical water usage.
+For more information, read USP chapter <1231>.

 The different types of water grades and their use in the manufacturing process are described below.